vstinner/notes/python_android.rst

 Android?
 ========

+Android is not the common "Linux" system, only the Linux kernel is shared, everything else is different:

 * Kernel: Linux
 * libc: Bionic
 * SDK: "NDK"
+* Different filesystem:

+  * /system/bin/sh
+  * /system/lib/libc.so

 The Android API version combines Linux kernel and bionic versions.